 I believe one of the greatest things that you can do as a children’s leader is to cultivate child worship leaders.
 I always try to bring three or four children up to the front when I am leading kids songs.
 They love to be involved.
 RIGHT NOW is the time to start creating leaders of our kids.

 While I don’t think you should do new songs every week, I do believe you should use a lot of different types of songs.

-It is crucial that we help our children experience the privilege of worship.
+- A) WORSHIP – It is crucial that we help our children experience the privilege of worship.
 One of my favorite resources is Rev. Mark Condon’s Obvious Kids Praise.
 Another great worship resource is Hillsong Kids Worship.

 5) TEACH KIDS THE ACTIONS

 Kids love to do actions for songs they sing.
-You can find most of the kids songs on YouTube with the actions.
+You can find most kids songs on YouTube with the actions.
 If you can’t find the actions, and you don’t feel very creative, then have the kids make up their own actions.
-My wife and I do that with our daughter Rose sometimes.
+My wife and I do that with our daughter Rose.
 We will play a song and ask her to help us.
 This gets her involved in the process and it is a LOT of fun.

 6) USE THEME SONGS

-When I am doing a VBS or a camp with the extended meetings I will do the same songs every day the same course songs every day so that by the end of the week the children are starting to internalize the songs.
-I will add in a random song that will match the specific topic that I am teaching on that day.
+When I am doing a VBS or a camp with extended meetings I will do the same songs every day so that by the end of the week the children are starting to internalize the songs.
+I will add in an additional song that will match the specific topic that I am teaching on each day.

 Most importantly, have fun!
 Make the worship experience memorable for your kidz!